Go Server SDK

 defer g.Close(ctx)

-// SSE watcher running for live updates.FromServer fetches the named bundle, compiles it, starts the SSE watcher, and returns a fully configured guard.
+// SSE watcher running for live updates.FromServer fetches the named ruleset, compiles it, starts the SSE watcher, and returns a fully configured guard.
 The guard automatically provisions server-backed audit, session storage, and approval backends.

 Client Configuration